 - A passing score on the Professional Engineering (PE) exam

-Additional graduate work in fields directly related to metallurgy and materials’ properties, such as corrosion or failure analysis, is available through ASM International.
+Additional training in fields directly related to metallurgy and materials’ properties, such as corrosion or failure analysis, is available through ASM International.

 Eventually, materials engineers may advance to become technical specialists or to supervise a team of engineers and technicians.
 Many become engineering managers or move into other managerial positions or sales work.
 An engineering background is useful in sales because it enables sales engineers to discuss a product’s technical aspects and assist in product planning, installation, and use.
-For more information, see the profile on sales engineers.
+For more information, see the profiles on architectural and engineering managers and sales engineers.